SAP/cloud-active-defense/README.md

 Features we plan to eventually release:
   * [DONE] adding a configuration specifying where to find information about the user's session.
 We want to use this to add session / logged in user information in the alert.
   * [DONE] show how to ingest alerts into fluentd for further processing (currently alerts are simply shown on the console)
-  * show how to deploy into SAP Kyma as an extension of the mesh service
+  * [DONE] show how to deploy into SAP Kyma as an extension of the mesh service

 # Code of Conduct